If interested in applying, send email request for “CCLE Invitation” to firstname.lastname@example.org

 Application: one-page description of the internship and how it was secured, along with a one-page statement of interest that describes how the internship fits into your long-term career aspirations in public service, and your resume.
-Submit to CCLE by May 16, 2014.
+Submit to CCLE by May 16, 2014.*

 The Monica Salinas Latino Fellowship is awarded to continuing graduate students at the UCLA Luskin School of Public Affairs who have an interest in public policy issues affecting the Latino community.
 Of particular interest are the contributions and achievements of the emerging Hispanic community as it plays an increasingly important role in this country's social, economic, cultural and political life.
 Click here for more information.

 Application: To apply, submit a two-page proposal that outlines the details of your research project, paper or internship, and your resume.
-Submit to CCLE by February 28, 2014.
+Submit to CCLE by May 1, 2014 (New date).

 The Tim Papandreou Fellowship was established by Urban Planning alumnus Timothy Papandreou.
 This fellowship is intended to reward a promising student who demonstrates excellence through innovative and dynamic projects.
 In the application, student will describe recent projects or activities that exhibit original or inventive ideas, showcases new and/or innovative approaches to solving problems, and/or are transformational for the intended community.
 The student must have demonstrated financial need (as determined by the academic department) and be in good academic standing.